Upcoming events & opportunities:

 Whatever It Takes

 NPF Greater Rochester is joining communities across America in support of the National Parkinson Foundation (NPF) Whatever It Takes to Beat Parkinson’s campaign, a national movement to raise awareness of Parkinson’s disease to empower people affected by Parkinson’s to make positive choices for their health and wellbeing.
-The campaign launch coincides with Parkinson’s Awareness Month, during April.
+The campaign launch coincides with Parkinson’s Awareness Month in April.

 The centerpiece of the Whatever It Takes to Beat Parkinson’s campaign is a graphic mosaic of NPF’s blue ribbon “P” for Parkinson’s, made up of more than 100 unique icons.
 Each icon represents a means to beat Parkinson’s— from yoga, to keeping a balanced diet, to staying positive and seeking out the right treatments.
 The graphic is being introduced as the national symbol for living well with Parkinson’s disease.